dshanske/simple-location/readme.txt

 * Disable timezone override for now when manual offset is used as not a valid timezone string
 * Add p-location and change markup to accommodate
 * Update location icon
+* Add settings page and move settings out of media
 = 3.2.3 =
 * Restore PHP 5.3 and 5.4 compatibility
 * Fix issues raised by automated testing